 Photo: A collection of mirrors clustered together bounces light around and serves as an attractive alternative to artwork.

 Mirrors are virtual magicians if ever you feel stumped by a space or cramped by a budget.
 They’re economical as they typically cost less than artwork and have the power to reflect the beauty you already own, be it an original painting or a lovingly tended back garden.
 They have long been used to bounce light around; early colonists especially loved convex mirrors for their ability to multiply the rays of light from candles and lanterns.
 But they possess a host of other powers, from balancing offset windows to adding architectural interest to blank-box rooms.
+You can hire custom residential architecture services if you want to add oomph into your home.

 Anytime I’m faced with a room that has a doorway or window on only one side of the main focal wall (the wall you look directly at when entering or passing by the room), I try to balance it with something of similar height at the other end of the wall.
 This may be in the form of a painted screen, large potted tree, a tall bookcase, or – you guessed it – a mirror.
 If the mirror isn’t reflecting anything particularly noteworthy, I love to use one with an antiqued finish.
 The smoky, aged appearance still provides balance to the doorway or window, adds a touch of patina to the space, and draws attention to itself rather than to whatever it’s reflecting.